 The mission of the Theatre Consortium of Silver Spring is to provide innovative management of the Silver Spring Black Box Theatre for the culturally diverse resident companies and other artists and organizations for the enrichment of the community in and around the Silver Spring Arts and Entertainment District.

-The Theatre Consortium will provide performance space for other artists and organizations, as the rental calendar allows.
-The Consortium will offer high quality, diverse, and reasonably priced theatre.
+The Theatre Consortium of Silver Spring will provide performance space for the resident companies and other artists and organizations, as the rental calendar allows.
+The Theatre Consortium will present high quality, diverse, and reasonably priced performance art across disciplines.

 WHO MAKES UP THE THEATRE CONSORTIUM OF SILVER SPRING?

 LUMINA STUDIO THEATRE:

 Lumina Studio Theatre’s mission is to provide unique opportunities for young actors of any level of experience who seek to perform Shakespeare, other plays of the classical repertory theatre, and modern plays that focus on the beauty of language.

 Lumina provides a disciplined and rigorous professional setting where actors are trained in a comprehensive performance focused program including: in-depth vocal and character coaching, improvisation, and stage combat training, detailed costumes, live music, choreography and occasionally special elements such as masks to support the shows.
 The results are exhilarating and thoughtful productions that demand more of our aspiring actors, and benefit them for life, whether they pursue acting professionally or become informed and astute patrons of the arts.